robbinsa530/HowFar/README.md

 ## Key Features
 - No login required!
 You don't need to make an account to use HowFar.
 I don't want your data and I know how annoying it is to be forced to create an account to do something simple like map a run.
 The only time you will need to login to anything is to post a mapped activity to Strava (more on that later).
 - All the mapping features you've come to expect from the other activity mapping tools on the internet.
-Auto follow roads, edit, undo functionality, clear route, multiple map views (street, satellite, trails, dark).
+Auto follow roads, edit, undo functionality, clear route, out and back, multiple map views (street, satellite, trails, dark), etc.
 - Right click to quickly bypass the auto follow roads feature for smooth transition between following established routes and (for example) hopping curbs, mapping through parks, etc.
 - Append route segments to both the beginning and end of the route.
 Helpful in case you've mapped a complex route and want to edit the start.
 - Road/walkway preference for fine-tuning routes.